 Warming.
-Ginger has been proven effective against the cold sweats.
+Ginger has been proven effective against cold sweats.

 Anti-inflammatory.
-If you suffer from joint pain, arthritis or muscular discomfort, try to consume some ginger on a regular basis.
-It contains potent gingerols, anti-inflammatory compounds that may alleviate your symptoms just as well as conventional drugs would.
-Some arthritis sufferers only need to take in 1/4-inch slice of fresh ginger a day to get relief from pain.
+If you suffer from joint pain, arthritis, or muscular discomfort, try to consume some ginger on a regular basis.
+It contains potent gingerols, and anti-inflammatory compounds that may alleviate your symptoms just as well as conventional drugs would.
+Some arthritis sufferers only need to take in a 1/4-inch slice of fresh ginger a day to get relief from pain.

 Immunity booster.
 Ginger can help you get a good sweat on to combat colds and flus.
 Sweat those toxins out!
 In a recent study, German researchers have discovered that sweat itself has germ-fighting power that can help get rid of infections!

 Cancer prevention.
 Ginger may slow down the progression of colon cancer and it can be powerful in the fight against ovarian cancer.
-Ginger powder has actually been shown to kill ovarian cancer cells that it was applied to.
+Ginger powder has actually been shown to kill ovarian cancer cells when it was applied.

 Heartburn extinguisher.
 Drink some ginger tea to cure heartburn.